-If you are unsure about what to do, and the situation doesn’t require a call to 911 – try a local or national phone line (warm line, crisis line, suicide prevention line).
-They have trained counselors available to speak with you and assist in a crisis situation.
+If you or your loved one are unsure about what to do, and the situation doesn’t require a call to 911 – try a local or national phone line (warm line, crisis line, suicide prevention line).
+They have trained counselors available to speak with you or your loved one and assist in a crisis situation.

 What to Expect